broadwayinc/skapi-js/README.md

 **1.1.3**

 - Corrected type declarations for the constructor options.
 - Now users can list granted users of private records via `listPrivateRecordAccess()`.
-See [List Private Access Grants](/database/access-restrictions.html#listing-private-access-grants)

 **1.1.2**

 - No breaking changes in this release.
 - Skapi now queues requests in batches for efficiency (Default: 30 requests per batch).
 - Skapi now provides more advanced class initialization options, including event listeners for login state, user profile updates, and batch processing.
-See [Advanced Settings](/introduction/getting-started.html#_4-advanced-settings).
 - `getNewsletters()` can now search for bounced emails and display delivery counts per email.